Anna-exe/CYBERNETIX/README.md

 ## Features
 * Navigation Bar
     -  Featured at the top of all three pages, the navigation links are situated to the right.
-    -  On larger screens they show the text; About, Products and Booking.
+    -  On larger screens they show the text: About, Products and Booking.
 On smaller screens, such as mobiles, the navigation links are situated in the burger-icon that expands when you click it.

 * The Header